-Dustin D. Flannery, DO, MSCE, is an attending physician at Children’s Hospital of Philadelphia (CHOP) and CHOP Newborn Care at Pennsylvania Hospital, an Assistant Professor of Pediatrics at the Perelman School of Medicine at the University of Pennsylvania, and a core faculty member in the CHOP Center for Pediatric Clinical Effectiveness (CPCE).
+Dustin Daniel Flannery, DO, MSCE, is an attending physician at Children’s Hospital of Philadelphia (CHOP) and CHOP Newborn Care at Pennsylvania Hospital, an Assistant Professor of Pediatrics at the Perelman School of Medicine at the University of Pennsylvania, and a core faculty member in the CHOP Center for Pediatric Clinical Effectiveness (CPCE).
 He is a graduate of the Pediatric Hospital Epidemiology and Outcomes Research Training (PHEOT) program managed by the CPCE, and the Master of Science in Clinical Epidemiology (MSCE) program at the University of Pennsylvania.

 Dr. Flannery received a Doctor of Osteopathic Medicine (DO) degree from the Philadelphia College of Osteopathic Medicine and a Bachelor of Science (BS) with Honors from Virginia Tech.
 After completing a residency and chief residency in Pediatrics at Alfred I. DuPont Hospital for Children/Thomas Jefferson University Hospital, he completed a fellowship in Neonatal-Perinatal Medicine at CHOP.
 His research interests are neonatal infectious diseases and antimicrobial stewardship.
-His current research projects involve 1) analyzing antimicrobial resistance patterns in neonatal intensive care units across the country; 2) analyzing contemporary maternal and neonatal Group B Streptococcus seroepidemiology; and 3) identifying meaningful metrics of neonatal antibiotic use for more accurate inter-hospital comparison.
+His current research projects involve 1) analyzing antimicrobial resistance patterns in neonatal intensive care units across the country; 2) analyzing contemporary maternal and neonatal seroepidemiology; and 3) identifying meaningful metrics of neonatal antibiotic use for more accurate inter-hospital comparison.
 He has received research funding from CHOP, National Institute of Child Health and Human Development (T32), Agency for Healthcare Research and Quality (K08), and Centers for Disease Control and Prevention.

 Education and Training

 DO - Philadelphia College of Osteopathic Medicine, Philadelphia, PA

-Pediatrics - Nemours Alfred I DuPont Hospital/Jefferson Medical College, Philadelphia, PA
+Pediatrics - Nemours Alfred I duPont Hospital for Children/Thomas Jefferson University, Philadelphia, PA

-Pediatrics - Nemours Alfred I DuPont Hospital/Jefferson Medical College, Philadelphia, PA (Chief Resident)
+Pediatrics - Nemours Alfred I duPont Hospital for Children/Thomas Jefferson University, Philadelphia, PA (Chief Resident)

 Neonatal-Perinatal Medicine - Children's Hospital of Philadelphia, PA (Chief Fellow)

-MS in Clinical Epidemiology (MSCE) - University of Pennsylvania, Philadelphia, PA
+MS in Clinical Epidemiology (MSCE) - University of Pennsylvania Perelman School of Medicine, Philadelphia, PA

 Titles and Academic Titles